Governance in daily operations

 Decision

-The decision, rationale and acting person are documented.
+The decision, rationale and responsible person are documented.
 The preceding history remains preserved.

 Abstract workflow showing a decision, rationale and acting person preserved in the case history.